 However, I did face other challenges during this cycle.
 This could have been due to suffering some lock down blues.

 I found that I spent so much time trying to keep myself occupied during the days that I’d forget to eat.
 Or I’d have a completely irregular eating pattern.

 For example, I’d wake up each day.
 Drink my morning coffee, then go off to complete a project like upcycling furniture.
 Then before I knew it, it would be lunchtime.
 I’d eat, then go back to my project.
 Then remember I needed to eat again so I had enough fuel for a workout.

 Other times, I found that I couldn’t eat enough.
 I would be constantly hungry.
 I put this down to my body adjusting to the new cycle.

 At points, although I loved the workouts, I struggled with motivation some days.
 I knew I had to do a workout.
-I knew I’d feel better after working out.
-But I really had to force myself to get my workout gear on and get started.
+I knew I’d feel better after working out and I ALWAYS did.
+But I really had to force myself to get my workout gear on and get started at times.